BICENTENNIAL TRIBUTE

 T: Ah, sì! how does the Buon Governo allow all those grandi cannoni to be pointed at Pisa? (grasps B's arm) - do they intend us all to slay?!

-T: Pensare, Byron! - if you rechristened your perfectly useless little schooner the ‘Mr. Washington', maybe the Capo della Polizia would let you sail her
+T: Consider, Byron - if you rechristened your little schooner the ‘Mr. Washington', maybe the Capo della Polizia would let you sail her

-B: I shan't rely on the kindness and civility of that Tuscan cur! (leads T inside) - now my love, great honour has been done me - I have an invitation from the American Commodore to venture on board (smokes and deliberates) - this request arises, perhaps, not so much from their enthusiasm for my ‘poeshie’ as their belief in my dislike of the English (hesitates) - amore mio, as 'tis back luck to have females on board a naval vessel, I must venture solus - besides, those rope ladders are fiendish to wrestle!
+B: I shan't rely on the kindness and civility of that Tuscan cur! (leads T inside) - now my love, great honour has been done me - I have an invitation from the American Commodore to venture on board (hesitates) - amore mio, as 'tis bad luck to have females in near proximity to any nautical vessel, I must venture solus, besides, those rope ladders are fiendish to wrestle

 T: No females?
 Who scrubs the deck, who irons the mainsail?

-B: On American ships? (shuffles) I couldn't say - but trust to Byron, my love - e'en one of the Byronic blood would hardly set to sea with a common deck scrubber!
+B: On American ships? (shuffles) I couldn't say - but trust to Byron, my love - e'en one of the Byronic blood would spurn a common deck scrubber

 Pietro enters